 Until yesterday, I was very singular in my knowledge of Pennsylvanian fossil shark teeth.
-Petalodus is the only genus of tooth I have found, that I was aware of.
-I pulled an interesting piece from the rocks yesterday.
-This slab has a similar coloring to Petalodus teeth I’ve found.
+Petalodus is the only genus of tooth I have found that I was aware of.
+I pulled an exciting piece from the rocks yesterday.
+This slab has a similar coloring to the Petalodus teeth I’ve seen.
 However, one difference is the pitted appearance it has.

 I occasionally rely on dedicated people who spend time on the Fossil Forum.
 In this age dominated by Facebook and Instagram, this older-style message board is quite an active community full of knowledgeable people.
 If I find something obscure, I post it there.
-Sometimes I don’t get a reply, others identify things quickly.
+Sometimes I don’t get a reply; others identify things quickly.
 Last night they were quick.

 Holocephalian Tooth Plate Subclass and Likely Genus

 This piece is known as a Holocephalian Tooth Plate.
-The subclass Holocephali belongs to the same class as Petalodus, which is Chondrichthyes.
-Holocephali is still existent, having been in the fossil record for the past 416 million years.
-While much research and cataloging have been done on these, my current overall knowledge is still low.
+The subclass Holocephali belongs to the same class as Petalodus, Chondrichthyes.
+Holocephali still exists, having been in the fossil record for the past 416 million years.
+While much research and cataloging have been done on these, my current knowledge is still low.
 I believe these pieces are often hard to identify, being somewhat the same when found as fragments.

 Determining a Genus

 The genus is Psammodus, probably.
 I still have much research to do about the genus as a whole.
 Fossilworks lists eighteen species of Psammodus; judging by Petalodus, several may be synonymous with each other.
 Many of the species’ names appear designated based on their physical appearance.

-These pavement-type teeth specialize in crushing molluscs and other creatures with a shell to protect them.
+These pavement-type teeth specialize in crushing mollusks and other creatures with a shell to protect them.
 Trilobites are likely another meal for a fish with teeth.
 The classic shark tooth shape is for latching onto and shredding prey.
-However, it’s not unheard of for these to attack mollusks as well, just not quite as common.
+However, it’s not unheard of for these to attack mollusks, just not as expected.